codelignitor/SMD-Assignment/README.md

 # SMD-Assignment
-this is for SMD course assignments
+This Repository is for Software Mobile Devices course assignments.